1965 Quarter Value including Error Coins, SMS, Proof Coins and others Worth Money

 FindBullionPrices.com

-Created to commemorate the 200th anniversary of the United States’ independence, US Bicentennial quarters were minted only in 1975 and 1976 and are among the most iconic coins in American numismatic history due to their unique reverse design.
+Created to commemorate the 200th anniversary of the United States’ independence, the US Bicentennial quarter was minted only in 1975 and 1976.
+Due to their unique reverse design, they are among the most iconic coins in American numismatic history.

-In the mid-1970s, the U.S. Mint celebrated the nation’s anniversary by issuing special designs for the quarter, half dollar, and dollar coins.
-For the quarter, the Mint held a public competition to choose the reverse design.
+In the mid-1970s, the U.S. Mint celebrated the nation’s anniversary by issuing commemorative designs for the quarter, half-dollar, and dollar coins.
+The Mint held a public competition for the quarter to choose the reverse design.

 The winning design, created by Jack L. Ahr, features a colonial drummer boy with a victory torch encircled by 13 stars, symbolizing the original thirteen colonies.
 The obverse of the coin retains the familiar portrait of George Washington.

-These coins were minted both in 1975 and 1976, but all bear the dual date “1776-1976” to signify the Bicentennial.
-No 1975 dated quarters were produced.
+These coins were minted in 1975 and 1976, but all bear the dual date “1776-1976” to signify the Bicentennial.
+No 1975-dated quarters were produced.
 While the brilliant uncirculated coins were released into circulation, special proof versions were also minted for collectors.

 1976-S Quarter (25 cents) Bicentennial San Francisco Mint

 The Bicentennial quarters were produced in large quantities by the U.S. Mint at three primary locations: Philadelphia, Denver, and San Francisco.
-In addition to the standard circulation coins, there were also special proof and silver proof versions produced specifically for collectors.
-Below is a breakdown of the mintages from each mint location, including the special varieties.
+In addition to the standard circulation coins, proof and silver proof versions were produced specifically for collectors.
+Below is a breakdown of the mintages from each mint location, including the proof varieties.

 • Philadelphia Mint (No Mint Mark): These coins were struck for general circulation and do not have a mint mark.
-These coins were produced for general circulation.
 While they are not particularly rare, high-grade examples can still be valuable.
 Mintage: Approximately 809,784,016

-• Denver Mint (“D” Mint Mark): Similar to the Philadelphia Mint, these were produced for circulation and are marked with a “D” mint mark.
+• Denver Mint (“D” Mint Mark): Similar to the Philadelphia Mint, these were produced for circulation.
 Mintage: Approximately 860,118,839

 • San Francisco Mint (“S” Mint Mark):

-• 40% Silver Uncirculated Strikes: These coins were included in special silver uncirculated sets sold by the U.S. Mint.
-They are composed of 40% silver and were not intended for circulation.
+• 40% Silver Uncirculated Strikes: These coins were included only in Uncirculated Sets sold by the U.S. Mint.
+They are composed of 40% silver and were intended for collectors.
 Mintage: Approximately 11,000,000

-• 40% Silver Proof Strikes: These proof coins, also composed of 40% silver, were included in special three-coin Silver Proof Sets that also included the Bicentennial half dollar and dollar.
+• 40% Silver Proof Strikes: These proof coins, also composed of 40% silver, were included in special three-coin Silver Proof Sets, including the Bicentennial half dollar and dollar.
 Like the regular proof strikes, they have a mirror-like finish but are made of a silver alloy.
 Approximately 4,000,000

 Bicentennial Quarter Value and Prices